profrobwells/first-llm-classifier/docs/bulk-prompts.md

 One solution is to submit your requests in batches and then ask the LLM to return its responses in bulk.

 A common way to do that is to prompt the LLM to return its responses in JSON, a JavaScript data format that is easy to work with in Python.

-So, we start by adding the built-in `json` library to our imports.
+To try that, we start by adding the built-in `json` library to our imports.

 {emphasize-lines="1"}
 ```python